 The OGS medical leave policy will be extended to cover new parents (either through adoption, birth of a new child, or a child's serious illness).
-Teaching Assistants are responsible for finding their own substitute to teach their courses and communicating with the coordinator of their respective programs regarding all plans and progress prior to the formal written request for the two-week sick leave to the department head.
-(Note: The Department cannot provide financial compensation for substitutes, but will aid in establishing a pool of volunteers.)
+Teaching Assistants are responsible for finding their own substitute to teach their courses.
+(Note: The Department does not provide financial compensation for substitutes, but will aid in establishing a pool of volunteers.)

-After the two week absence a student will be considered absence with out leave.
+After the two week absence a student will be considered absence without leave.
 Graduate Studies policy on absence without leave is: